 Why do we want more public land, anyway?
 I mean, how many “trees” and “lakes” and “marshes” and all that can you look at before you wish for a nice strip mall?
 And what has so-called “wildlife” ever done for us?

 If the state buys a bunch of land and lets it sit there, without a nice subdivision to pretty it up, all kinds of undesirables will move in.
 Birds.
 Snakes.
 Bears.

 Bears.
 As that great patriot Stephen Colbert reminds us, bears are godless killing machines.
 More land means more places for bears to go, more endangered pic-a-nic baskets.
 Besides, those bears probably pee in our pristine, perfect water.

-Diane Roberts’s new book is “Tribal: College Football and the Secret Heart of America.”
+Diane Roberts’ new book is “Tribal: College Football and the Secret Heart of America.”
 She teaches at Florida State University.
-Column courtesy of Context Florida.